 By Paul Beachnau

 Otsego County is home to some of the best biking trails in Michigan.
-The North Central Trail that extends from Gaylord 62 miles north to Mackinaw City is one of the most scenic trails in the Midwest.
+The North Central Trail that extends from Gaylord 73 miles north to Mackinaw City is one of the most scenic trails in the Midwest.
 The viewscapes from this trail, numerous crossings of the Sturgeon River and abundant wildlife make it one of the crown jewels of trails.
+We’ll be able to enjoy the Iron Belle Trail extension running along Otsego Lake even more once the new trailhead is completed downtown.
 I can’t wait to get out and experience the sun on my back and gentle breeze on my face as I enjoy the northern Michigan landscape laden with trillium and dark green groundcover.

 What were just a few weeks ago outstanding snowshoe trails will transform into some of the finest and most scenic hiking trails in our state.
 Some of my favorites are Aspen Park, the Shingle Mill Pathway in the Pigeon River State Forest, Dead Man’s Hill east of Elmira and Pine Baron Pathway just west of Gaylord.

 The melting of our snow will give way to greening open fields perfect for our elk herd.
 This creates many viewing possibilities north of Otsego County near the Pigeon River State Forest.
 Thanks to excellent wildlife management by the DNR, our elk herd continues to thrive.
 We are blessed to have such an outstanding natural resource in our backyard.
 It amazes me how many people don’t realize Michigan has one of the largest elk herds east of the Mississippi River.